salvdevlops/ActiveDirectoryLab/README.md

 Click **Next** until you reach **Install**.

-> Don't close the wizard once installation finishes — the next step (promoting the server to a domain controller) follows immediately from this window.
+> Don't close the wizard once installation finishes — the next step (promoting the server to a domain controller) appears affter.

 ---